mmswflow-upb/sudan_embassy/client/README.md

 ## 📄 License

-This project is proprietary software developed for the Embassy of the Republic of Sudan in Bucharest, Romania.
+This is proprietary software we developed for the Embassy of the Republic of Sudan in Bucharest, Romania.

-## 👥 Support
+## 👥 Questions?

-For technical issues or questions, refer to the main [project README](../README.md) or contact the development team.
+Check out the main [project README](../README.md) or reach out to the team!
 │   ├── images/            # Image files
 │   └── index.html         # HTML template
 ├── src/